 - Beehive Giving helps organisations find funders who might support their projects: www.beehivegiving.org

-You can easily publish your data formatted to the 360Giving Standard using the Digits2 system, using a process we have created specially for Community Foundations.
-Hyphen8 has created a step-by-step guide for extracting the data using a customised report, and instructions on how to publish the information openly.
+You can now easily publish your data formatted to the 360Giving Standard using the Digits2 system, using a process we have created specially for community foundations.

-By bringing UK Community Foundations together and working with you to open up your data, we aim to gain a better understanding of how you support local areas across the UK.
+By bringing community foundations together and working with you to open up your data, we aim to gain a better understanding of how you support local areas across the UK.
 We will continue to work with you and your network to identify shared questions, challenges and ideas for new platforms or tools.

 To find out more about us and how you can get involved, contact our Partnerships & Engagement Manager, Katherine Duerden: firstname.lastname@example.org